1990 Temple Mount killings: Israeli response

 The Israeli Government claimed that the Palestinians brought the stones with them and staged the incident as a political provocation.
 The Temple Mount is a paved plain that usually has few if any stones.
 But at this time construction work did provide some stones.

-Israel rejected the UN resolution condemning the incident and calling for investigation, saying it did not pay attention to attacks on Jewish worshippers at the Western Wall, and that it was an interference in its internal affairs.
+Israel rejected the UN resolution condemning the incident and calling for investigation, saying the resolution disregarded attacks on Jewish worshippers at the Western Wall, and that it was an interference in its internal affairs.
 Israel refused entry to the mission, with Resolution 673 urging Israel to reconsider its decision.

 On October 26, 1990, Israel issued a report concerning the violence and concluded that Israel police acted with prudence once it came under attack citing fear for the safety of policemen on Temple Mount.
 The report also had some criticism of the police for not assessing properly the situation and not being prepared with a larger force to deal with any eventuality.

 According to the Israeli "Report of the Commission of Inquiry into the Events on Temple Mount on 8 October 1990":

 The members of the Wakf knew that the High Court had refused the Temple Mount Faithful petition to lay the cornerstone of the Third Temple, and did not respond to requests by Israel Police officers on the morning of the incident to calm the crowd.
 This, even after the police informed the Wakf that they would also prevent the Temple Mount Faithful, and anyone else, from visiting the area, though such visits are allowed by law.